Young20050706/Young20050706.github.io/_pages/about.md

 - **GPA**: 90.94 (Rank: 3/47)
 - **Languages**: CET-6: 694, TOEFL: 112
-- **Finance Courses**: Intermediate Micro/Macroeconomics, Business Statistics, Financial Accounting Principles
+- **Finance Courses**: Intermediate Microeconomics, Intermediate Macroeconomics, Business Statistics, Financial Accounting Principles
 - **Computer Science Courses**: Python, C++, Data Structures, Discrete Mathematics
-- **Awards & Honors**: Juyuan Scholarship (Top 1%), National College English Contest (Second Prize)
+- **Awards & Honors**: JunYuan Scholarship (Top 1% of the class), National College English Competition (Second Prize), Sixth Place in Table Tennis at SJTU Sports Cup

 ### Research Experience

-**Jun 2024 - Oct 2024**: Major Project of National Social Science Fund — "Research on Preventing Disorderly Expansion of Capital in the Era of Digital Economy"
+**Jun 2024 - Oct 2024**: Major Project of the National Social Science Fund — "Research on Preventing Disorderly Expansion of Capital in the Digital Economy Era"

-- **Project Description**: In collaboration with Professor Lü, I contributed to building a "Resource Allocation Efficiency Index System."
+- **Project Description**: I worked under the guidance of Professor Lü in researching the "Resource Allocation Efficiency Index System" for capital management in the digital economy.
 - **Key Tasks**:
-  1. Literature Review, Data Collection & Processing: Studied advanced macroeconomics and researched data using databases.
+  1. Conducted literature review and data collection; studied advanced macroeconomic theories and applied database tools.
-  2. Academic Writing: Independently authored the section on the index system for resource allocation efficiency.
+  2. Independently authored the section on constructing a resource allocation efficiency index.
-- **Outcome**: Academic paper in progress, to be published in core journals.
+- **Outcome**: The research paper is in progress and is planned for publication in a core academic journal.

 **Jan 2025 - Feb 2025**: Mathematical Modeling Competition

-- **Project Description**: Responsible for programming and writing the English paper.
+- **Project Description**: Participated in the U.S. Mathematical Modeling Contest with a team, focusing on programming and paper writing.
 - **Key Tasks**:
-  1. Building a Random Forest Model based on competition data: Data cleaning, model training, optimization, sensitivity analysis, and model comparison.
+  1. Developed a Random Forest Model to analyze competition data; performed data cleaning, model training, sensitivity analysis, and performance comparison.
-  2. Programming & Results Visualization: Used Python for data cleaning, model testing, and visualization.
+  2. Implemented Python for data processing, model validation, and visualization of results.
-  3. Writing the Paper: Based on model results, I wrote the abstract, body, and conclusion.
+  3. Wrote the English paper based on model results, including the abstract, body, and conclusion.
-- **Status**: Paper submitted, awaiting review.
+- **Status**: The paper has been submitted and is currently under review.

 ### Campus Involvement

-**Jun 2024 - Jul 2024**: International Exchange Program at National University of Singapore (NUS)
+**Jun 2024 - Jul 2024**: International Exchange Program at the National University of Singapore (NUS)

-- Studied advanced finance and foreign exchange topics, and completed a project presentation and course paper.
+- Engaged in a full English-language academic exchange focused on international finance and foreign exchange, completing a project presentation and course paper.

 **Jan 2024**: "Dreams Come True" Ambassador Program, Shanghai Jiao Tong University

 **Oct 2024 - Present**: Captain, Table Tennis Team, Antai College of Economics & Management

+- Organize and lead team training, recruitment, and represent the team in various competitions.

 ### Skills & Certifications

-- Fluent in English, with advanced knowledge in statistics and proficiency in office software.
+- Fluent in English with strong proficiency in statistics; advanced knowledge of office software (PPT, Excel).
-- Skilled in Python, C++, with machine learning experience.
+- Expertise in Python and C++ programming, with practical experience in machine learning.
-- Outstanding dual-degree performance in Finance and Computer Science.
+- Excellent academic performance across both Finance and Computer Science degrees.

 ---

 ## Curriculum Vitae

-You can find my CV here: [Yuyang Liu's CV](../assets/CV.pdf).